This is the Ultimate Guide to Apartment Marketing Ideas in 2020.

 You can stay active by giving community updates, sharing resident or staff profiles, running contests, posting event information, and more.
 People love seeing funny videos or behind-the-scenes action shots.
 Even just a simple, “happy Friday” post generates interest.

 The more shares, likes, and comments you get, the more word will spread about your community.
 So, offer incentives for engagement – for example, “like this post for a chance to win a gift card to the pizza place.”

-People go onto Pinterest for inspiration – especially for their homes.
+People go onto Pinterest for inspiration –, especially for their homes.
 This is a perfect platform to post gorgeous shots of the interior and exterior of your apartments.
 You can then link all your photos back to your website.
-According to Hootsuite, more than half of users make a purchase based off of something they saw on Pinterest.
+According to Hootsuite, more than half of users make a purchase based on something they saw on Pinterest.

 If you have a blog, you could also create pins that link to that content as well.
 Be sure to use keywords in your pin descriptions, and any time you post a nice image somewhere else, make sure people can pin it onto their boards.
 With over 250 million users, Pinterest is a great place for luxury apartment marketing.